mrueda/EGA_genomeref/README.md

 # Synopsis

 This script allows to calculate the genome reference from a vcf file.
-We extracted unique nucleotides per pos in hg17, grch37, grch38.

-We created a dictionary consisting of chr/pos/ref in hg17, grch37, grch38 reference genomes.
+We created a dictionary consisting of unique chr/pos/ref in hg17, grch37, grch38 reference genomes.

 The script searches for matches in the 3 dicts and outputs (infer_ref) the reference genome having more matches.